 Access SPIN from any campus-connected computer by clicking on the graphic below.

-You can set up a user account to acess SPIN QS from off-campus.
-Contact Catherine Anson for information.
+You can set up a user account to access SPIN QS from off-campus.
+Contact Beth Rosenthal for information.

 Check with colleagues and professional societies to see which agencies frequently fund in your field.
 Agency websites will often list previously awarded grants which will provide information on projects and average award amount.
 Searching Google for grants in a particular subject field may also yield results.

 Listed below are links to additional help and the most requested funding agencies.
-Contact Catherine Anson for additional assistance.
+Contact Beth Rosenthal for additional assistance.

 The Foundation Center

 The Foundation Center offers a basic online funding search; for an in-depth look at corporate and foundation funding agencies, visit the Foundation Center Library in downtown Cleveland.
-NOTE: Please contact Catherine Anson before approaching any foundation.
+NOTE: Please contact Beth Rosenthal before approaching any foundation.